-Prof. Ismet Cherif Vanli (1924-2011), (Kurdish: Ismet Sheríf Wanlí, عیسمەت شەریف وانلی) was born on 21st Nov 1924 to Kurdish parents in the Kurdish quarter of the city of Damascus/Syria.
-His father Muhammad Cherif Vanli had migrated to Damascus from the Van region of northeastern Kurdistan long before the fall of Ottoman Empire in 1918.
-Ismet’s mother Xayriya Abdulla Alarrashi was originally from Diyarbaker who had moved with her family to Damascus.
+Prof. Ismet Cherif Vanli (1924-2011), also known as Ismet Sheríf Wanlí in Kurdish (Kurdish: Ismet Sheríf Wanlí, عیسمەت شەریف وانلی), was an influential Kurdish scholar and advocate for the rights of the Kurdish people.
+Born on November 21, 1924, to Kurdish parents in Damascus’ Kurdish neighbourhood, Syria, Ismet came from a family with deep roots in the Kurdish heritage.
+His father, Muhammad Cherif Vanli, had migrated to Damascus from the Van district in northwestern Kurdistan before the fall of the Ottoman Empire in 1918.
+Ismet’s mother, Xayriya Abdulla Alarrashi, hailed from Diyarbakir and later moved to Damascus with her family.

 Ismet’s educational journey began with his primary and secondary studies conducted in Arabic and French.
 However, his quest for knowledge led him to Beirut, Lebanon, where he pursued further education.
 Initially, he enrolled in Civil Engineering, but soon discovered that his true passion lay in other subjects.
 Driven by his passion for learning and his desire to delve into matters of justice and political science, he moved to Lausanne, Switzerland, in late 1948.